Positional Encoding via Token-Aware Phase Attention: Token-Aware Phase Attention (TAPA)

+The hyperparameter $\theta$ controls how parameters are allocated between these two components, and $\alpha$ adjusts the positional sensitivity.
+Compared with a vanilla transformer, \eqref{diag_attn} uses two disjoint subspaces whose total dimensionality equals the original head dimension; with a fused implementation, this results in a modest constant-factor runtime overhead.

-In contrast to RoPE's distance bias, whose limit points (as $|m - n|\to\infty$) are $\mathcal{O}({1}/{D})$-dense (see Theorem \ref{pre_main_thm}), TAPA's distance bias admits a unique limit of $0$: \begin{theorem}[Decaying Bias] Let $\rho$ be the joint density function of $q_A$, $k_A$, $q_P$, $k_P$, and assume $\rho$ to be Schwartz class.
+For the rest of the section, we focus on form \eqref{diag_attn} with hyper-parameters $\theta$ and $\alpha$. \begin{theorem} Let $\rho$ be the joint density function of $q_A$, $k_A$, $q_P$, $k_P$, and assume $\rho$ to be Schwartz class.
 Then there exists $C(\rho, D) > 0$, such that for $m\neq n$ we have